 Document Incorrectly Uploaded: [e.g. transcript for school X]

-The transcript must be mailed directly from the school to Waterloo in order to meet your conditions.
-Uploaded documents will not be acceptable for meeting your offer conditions.
+Transcripts must be sent directly from your school to Waterloo in order to meet your conditions.
+Uploaded, emailed, or faxed documents will not be acceptable for meeting the conditions on your Offer of Admission.

 Office of the Registrar